algorithmiaio/shorties/README.md

 You'll see the newly created trigram file already there for you to use!
 Copy the full address of the file listed right below the filename.
 We'll pass this file location to the algorithms we use next.

 First, let's make sure that our trigram model will generate some text for us.
-I like to do a quick sanity check by going to the algorithm [Random Text From Trigram](https://algorithmia.com/algorithms/ngram/RandomTextFromTrigram) and inserting the Data address of my trigram model right in the in-broswer sample code runner.
+I like to do a quick sanity check by going to the algorithm [Random Text From Trigram](https://algorithmia.com/algorithms/ngram/RandomTextFromTrigram) and inserting the Data address of my trigram model right in the in-browser sample code runner.
 When I stuck in my trigram model, Random Text From Trigram returned "It will be killing two birds with one stone, sir.".
 Looks good!

 Now let's set up a script to generate a whole short story: